 - Some men may experience temporary new or worsening symptoms of prostate cancer, including urinary symptoms and/or bone pain.

-- If your cancer has spread to the spine or urinary tract, urinary blockage or pressure in the spine may occur and can sometimes lead to paralysis, which may be life threatening.
+- If your cancer has spread to the spine or urinary tract, urinary blockage or pressure on the spine may occur and can sometimes lead to paralysis, which may be life-threatening.

 - You may require close medical attention during the first few weeks of therapy.
 Notify your doctor if you develop any new or worsened symptoms after beginning

-- Regular blood tests are needed to check your testosterone and PSA levels.
+- Regular blood tests are needed to check your testosterone and prostate-specific antigen (PSA) levels.